Tech giants such as Google, Facebook seek to defer Indian digital tax - sources

 "The timing of the introduction of the levy appears to be an attempt to increase revenue collections during the pandemic," Rai added.
 The new tax was inserted in the 2020-21 budget amendments passed last week, giving companies only a few days to prepare.
 The levy was not part of budget proposals first presented on Feb.
 1.

 India and the United States remain at loggerheads over a wide array of tariffs.
 The digital tax has alarmed the U.S. government, which has reviewed it, but Washington is not immediately likely to raise concerns with New Delhi given priorities over the coronavirus, said a fourth source aware of the U.S. government's thinking.
-The U.S. Embassy in New Delhi did not respond to a request for comment.
+The U.S. Embassy in New Delhi referred Reuters queries to the Office of the United States Trade Representative (USTR) in Washington, which did not immediately respond.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)